sbarai927/ethical-hacking-labs/README.md

 ## Objective

-This repository documents a series of **Ethical Hacking labs in the framework of Cisco certification** completed as part of IT Security course (WS 2024), lectured by Prof. Heiko Knopse, Technische Hochschule Köln.
+This repository documents a series of **Ethical Hacking labs in the framework of Cisco Networking Academy provided Ethical Hacker course** completed as part of IT Security course (WS 2024), lectured by Prof. Heiko Knopse, Technische Hochschule Köln.
 Each lab folder contains:

 - Step-by-step **Markdown guides** for individual tasks